 --help options.
 For example, if

-you change location into the directory where
+you change location to the directory where

 mysqld is installed and then run the